Service Business Pricing Mastery 2026: Complete Guide to Profitable Pricing

 Billable Hours Calculation:

-- Work days per year: 250 (allowing for vacation, holidays)
+- Work days per year: 250 (allowing for holiday and downtime)

 - Work hours per day: 8